Oundle: Road

 Oundle is located off the A605 that links the A14 at Thrapston to the A1 at Peterborough.
 The road at Oundle underwent major improvements in 1985 resulting in the Oundle bypass being opened on 12 December 1985 by Princess Alice, Duchess of Gloucester and is commemorated by a plinth and brass plaque at the roundabout.

 Rail

 With the definitive closure of Oundle railway station in late 1972, there are currently no rail links operating in Oundle.
 The station originally opened in June 1845 and was designed by John Livock, a prominent architect at the time who was best known for his railway station construction.
 The original station building is still in use today as private residential property.

 Bus

 There is no main bus station in Oundle, however, there are regular services stopping in the market place with several other stops located throughout the town.
-The primary bus route servicing Oundle daily is the Stagecoach operated X4 that links Northampton and Peterborough.
+The primary bus route servicing Oundle daily is the Stagecoach Midlands operated X4 that links Northampton and Peterborough.